 When visiting Philadelphia travelers flock to see the famous “Liberty Bell.”
-A symbol of revolution, birth of a nation and freedom for all mankind.
-Even the Dalai Lama thinks it is cool!
+A symbol of revolution, the birth of a nation, and freedom for all mankind.

-To see the Bell in person it is easy with a few helpful tips and some patience.
+To see the bell in person is easy with a few helpful tips and some patience.

 To set the record straight…you DO NOT need tickets for the Liberty Bell Center.